jmacs/ngx/Readme.md

 #Ngx - a 2D Game Engine

 Ngx is a 2D game engine written in C#.
-It mainly serves as a sandbox to learn Entity Component Sytsems (ECS), data driven architecture, and general game programming techniques.
+It mainly serves as a sandbox to learn Entity Component Systems (ECS), data driven architecture, and general game programming techniques.

 The NES classic Super Mario Bros 3 is the design reference.
 It's one of the best examples of 2D platforming and it is simple enough to take on as a first moderately-sized game project.